Bui-DucHUY/CS4710-DB-proj-CLIENT/README.md

 ## Overview

-**CS4710-DB-proj-CLIENT** provides a web-based interface for users to interact with the database project as part of the CS4710 course.
+**CS4710-DB-proj-CLIENT** provides a web-based interface for users to interact with the database project as part of the CSC 4710 course.
 It communicates with the backend API, allowing users to perform actions such as viewing, adding, updating, and deleting records.

 ## Features